mikimer/LoRa/README.md

 * `Network_ID` is the term used in the Arduino sketch that is your specific account ID with Senet.
 It's also referred to as `Application`, `Application ID`, `APPEUI` and `reverse_APPEUI`.
 * `ID number` is the term used in the Arduino sketch that is the ID number for your device on the Senet network.
 For mDot's, it's the ID number written on the device; for Semtech NorAm motes, it's the ID number you get from the Orange IoT Studio or you generate in ARM mbed.
 It's also referred to as `Device ID`, `DEVEUI` and `reverse_DEVEUI`.
 * `Network_key` is the term used in the Arduino sketch that is the encoded key for your device on the Senet network.
-It's also referred to as `App Key` and `DEVKEY`.
+It's also referred to as `Device App Key`, `App Key` and `DEVKEY`.

 ## Get the hardware
 You'll need to either apply for a hardware kit from the IoT studio or purchase the equipment yourself.